Flow Concurrency & FIFO

 By default, Prismatic runs executions concurrently, processing multiple webhook invocations of the same flow at the same time.
-This is great for performance - dozens of webhook requests can all be processed in parallel, but it can lead to out-of-order processing or rate limiting.
+This is great for performance - hundreds of webhook requests can all be processed in parallel, but it can lead to out-of-order processing or rate limiting issues.

 - If your integration is sensitive to the load it places on downstream systems (e.g., third-party rate limits).